-Authorization: This carries the response to the authentication challenge received in step 2 along with the username, the realm, the nonce, the URI, the qop, the NC, the cnonce, the response, the opaque, and the algorithm.
+Authorization: This carries the response to the authentication challenge received in step 2 along with the username, the realm, the nonce, the URI, the qop, the nc, the cnonce, the response, the opaque, and the algorithm.

 The qop attribute is set to "auth-int" when HTTP Digest integrity protection is used.
 If the conversation is taking place inside a server-authenticated TLS tunnel, the qop attribute can be set to "auth" as well.

+The value of the "algorithm" attribute is set to "SHA2-256", "SHA2-512/256" or "MD5".

+NOTE n4: The MD5 algorithm is only supported for backward compatibility.

 5. Validate authentication and authorize request

 If the AP does not have the NAF specific key material (Ks_NAF or Ks_ext_NAF), then the AP retrieves that and one or more user security setting (USS) from the BSF.
 For detailed signalling flows see 3GPP TS 29.109 [3].